Stuart Dimond

-Stuart Dimond (3 January 1920 – 2004) was an English professional footballer who played as a centre forward.
+Stuart Dimond (3 January 1920 – 2004) was an English professional football player and coach who played as a centre forward.

 Career

-Born in Chorlton-cum-Hardy, Dimond played for Bolton Wanderers, Bradford City, Winsford United and Mossley.
+Born in Chorlton-cum-Hardy, Dimond played for Manchester United and Bradford City.
 For Bradford City he made 9 appearances in the Football League, scoring 1 goal.

+He later played in non-league for Mossley, Winsford United, Ashton United, Northwich Victoria, Hyde United, before returning to Mossley.
+He is the record goalscorer at Ashton United, with 201 goals in 251 games.
+He had two spells with Mossley.

+He was later manager of Buxton and Winsford United.
+He also managed Ashton United in the 1964–65 season, playing and scoring for the club during that time, and becoming the club's oldest player and goalscorer.